 What other responsibilities do client Boards have in ensuring operational resilience?
 Boards should be expected to:

 - Have appropriate management information available to inform decisions which have consequences for operational resilience

 - Have adequate knowledge, skills, and experience in order to provide constructive challenge to senior management and meet their oversight responsibilities in relation to operational resilience

 - Articulate and maintain a culture of risk awareness and ethical behavior for the entire organization, which influences the firm’s operational resilience

 That’s not the half of it, though.
 Continuing reliance on legacy software also stymies achieving operational resilience, as well.
 How do clients ensure they don’t lose momentum?
-Ditching legacy software in favor or pragmatic business continuity management software can provide the much-needed boost.
+Ditching legacy software in favor of pragmatic business continuity management software and operational resilience software can provide the much-needed boost.